oatlog/oatlog/doc/extended_abstract/main.typ

   ```,
   caption: [Deriving unifying rules from rewrites.],
 )<unifyderive>
-// #TODO[refer to eqlog, termination, surjectivity.
-Practical union>insert>entry]

 = Conclusion and future work

 We have shown that significantly faster e-graph engines are possible and there are still significant potential improvements.
 Future work includes merging relations, better scheduling, and standard database improvements such as better indexes and query planning.

-// #TODO[something like this?
-//   - we have shown that a faster e-graph engine can be built.
-//   - equality modulo permutation can reduce indexes, merge more in TIR, and unlock more degrees of freedom for TIR to optimize to minimize indexes/trie size further.
-//   - better query planning (general DB stuff)
-//   - make us semi-naive (our engine specifically)
-//   - always run unifying rules to closure.
-//   - dynamic indexes, better indexes.
-// ]

 #bibliography("refs.bib")